-If you like casseroles that are family-friendly, you are going to fall in love with this Italian Quinoa Casserole.
-With a delicious fresh tomato topping, this cheesy casserole is pretty enough for entertaining, and healthy enough that you can feel good about serving it.
+If you are looking for a dish that is hearty and satisfying, you are going to fall in love with this Italian Quinoa Casserole.
+With a delicious fresh tomato topping, this cheesy casserole is pretty enough for entertaining, and wholesome enough for any night of the week.

 This Italian Baked Quinoa with Fresh Tomato Topping is just the type of dish that I like to serve in the days leading up to a big holiday where I know everyone will be indulging.